scovetta/Telepathy/doc/deployment.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-The paramaters `Resource group`, `Telepathy VM Name`, `Telepathy VM Admin User Name` and `Telepathy VM Admin Password` must be filled to start release version deployment.
+The parameters `Resource group`, `Telepathy VM Name`, `Telepathy VM Admin User Name` and `Telepathy VM Admin Password` must be filled to start release version deployment.
 The default release version to be deployed is `latest`, all the release versions can be viewed in [Github](https://github.com/Azure/Telepathy/releases).

 ![release-version template](telepathy_deployment.media/release-deployment.png)